michael-sumner/go-make-things/content/press.md

 - Chris creates short, focused ebooks and video courses for beginners at [VanillaJSGuides.com](https://vanillajsguides.com).
 - Chris runs the Vanilla JS Academy, a project-based online JavaScript training program for beginners, at [VanillaJSAcademy.com](https://vanillajsacademy.com).
 - Access Chris's personal collection of vanilla JS code snippets, helper functions, and plugins at [VanillaJSToolkit.com](https://vanillajstoolkit.com).
+- Explore a learning roadmap and JavaScript project ideas at [LearnVanillaJS.com](https://learnvanillajs.com).
 - Listen to Chris on the Vanilla JS Podcast at [VanillaJSPodcast.com](https://vanillajspodcast.com).
 - Listen to Chris on JS Jabber at [devchat.tv/js-jabber/](https://devchat.tv/js-jabber/).
 - Subscribe to Chris's daily developer tips at [GoMakeThings.com](https://gomakethings.com).